john-harrold/formods/README.md

-Shiny apps can often make use of the same key elements, [formods](https://formods.ubiquity.tools) provides modules for common tasks (data upload, wragling data, figure genration and saving the app state).
-These modules can react and interact as well as generate code to create reproducable analyses. {formods} also defines a framework for creating reactive modules.
+Shiny apps can often make use of the same key elements, [formods](https://formods.ubiquity.tools) provides modules for common tasks (data upload, wrangling data, figure generation and saving the app state).
+These modules can react and interact as well as generate code to create reproducible analyses. {formods} also defines a framework for creating reactive modules.
 The vignettes outline how to use these modules as well as how to create other modules within this framework.